Using a Data Insight

 • The Last Modified date and time when the data insight definition was last updated in any way.

-2. The toolbar contains the following tools for modifying the data and how it is presented, as well as tools for taking actions on the data insight:
+2. The toolbar contains tools for modifying the data and how it is presented, as well as tools for taking actions on the data insight.
+Depending on the data insight type the toolbar can contain some, or all of the following:

 • Filter options

 These appear in the top row of the toolbar.
 Any currently applied filters appear next to the filter icon.
 At a minimum, a date specification or date range filter must be applied.
-You can modify the filters while viewing the data insight.
-If you change the filters while viewing the data insight and you want to return to the filters that were set in the definition, click Reset.
-This appears at the end of the displayed filters as soon as you make a change to the filter selection.
+You can modify the filters while viewing the data insight, and click Reset to undo all changes and return to the filters in the data insight's definition.

 • The Group By option:

 This allows you to select the column with the values that you want to have aggregated for the graphic segmentation.
-For more information, see Using the Data Insight Graphic.
+For more information, see Using Data Insight Graphics.

 • The Columns button, to open the list of available columns that you can include in the data table.
-For more information, see Using the Data Insight Table.
+For more information, see Using Data Insight Tables.
+This is always available.

-• The Save button to save changes that you, as the owner or an editor, make to the filters, grouping, or column configuration to the data insight definition.
+• The Save button to save changes that you, as the owner or an editor, make to the filters, grouping, or column configuration on the data insight definition.
 If you have only view rights to the data insight, this button is never activated.
+Active or not, this is always available.

-• The button to open the Actions menu, which lists the available actions that you can take on the data insight.
+• The Actions button to open the Actions menu that lists the available actions that you can take on the data insight.
 For more information, see Taking Actions on the Data Insight.
+This is always available.

 4. The data table below the graphic contains all the filtered data.
 The data is presented according to how the columns are configured and sorted.
-The table also shows you which data is outputted and how it is presented in the output when you download, print, or email the data insight.
-For more information, see Using the Data Insight Table.
+The table also shows you which data is included and how it is presented in the output when you download, print, or email the data insight.
+For more information, see Using Data Insight Tables.

 about the data insight graphic,